Cal Poly Certified Organic Compost

 Compost for Sale

-Cal Poly Organic Compost is available for sale in bulk quantities or by the bag.
-Cal Poly Compost is sold year round but is typically purchased during the Spring and Fall to add soil amendment for gardens, lawns & flower beds.
+Cal Poly organic compost is available for sale in bulk quantities or by the bag.
+Cal Poly Compost is sold year round but is typically purchased during the spring and fall to add soil amendment for gardens, lawns and flower beds.

-Bulk compost is available for $40 per yard.
+Bulk compost is available for $50 per cubic yard.
 Please call ahead so we can schedule a time for you to come pick up your compost.

 Directions:

-Enter Campus on Highland, Turn left on Mount Bishop, stay to the right on to dirt road and follow signs up to compost unit.
+Enter campus on Highland Drive, turn left on Mount Bishop Road, stay to the right on to dirt road and follow signs up to compost unit.

 Cal Poly Compost Production